 If you look at the Statement of Activities, you will see that the first column lists the major services provided by the Township.
 The next column identifies the costs of providing these services.
-The major program disbursements for governmental activities are for general government, and public works, which account for 55 and 21 percent of all governmental disbursements, respectively.
-Public Safety also represents a significant cost, about 15 percent.
-The next two columns of the Statement entitled Program Receipts identify amounts paid by people who are directly charged for the service and grants received by the Township that must be used to provide a specific service.
+The major program disbursements for governmental activities are for general government, and public works, which account for 30 and 62 percent of all governmental disbursements, respectively.
+Public Safety and Health each represents about 4 percent.
+The next three columns of the Statement entitled Program Receipts identify amounts paid by people who are directly charged for the service and grants received by the Township that must be used to provide a specific service.
 The net Receipt (Disbursement) column compares the program receipts to the cost of the service.
 This "net cost" amount represents the cost of the service which ends up being paid from money provided by local taxpayers.
 These net costs are paid from the general receipts which are presented at the bottom of the Statement.
 A comparison between the total cost of services and the net cost is presented in Table 3.